 The open flow of Teton Village helps with this, too, as adult beverages can be carried around legally and there's plenty of open space for kids to play safely and families to roam from spot to spot.
 In particular, if you're looking for a smaller snack than most menu offerings, The General Store is stocked with candy, snacks, milkshakes, smoothies and all the post-skiing goodness a kid might need.

 For a kid-centric après, grab some sleds at JH Sports or the Four Seasons ski valet and let 'em rip on the slopes near the Teewinot lift.
 Sledding up here might need a pinch more supervision so just be alert for Snowcats and other machinery moving around to wrap up the ski day.
-They all are loud and beep, so as not to worry too much.
 Also, make sure you're sledding after 4 p.m. so no skiers are coming through.
-The fire pits and seating along the Four Seasons lobby lounge and Handle Bar are right alongside and make for a good family après base camp.
+The fire pits and seating along the Four Seasons lobby lounge and Handle Bar are right alongside the slopes and make for a good family après base camp.